Flederossi/raosxd/README.md

 *Note: No compilation required :)*

+## Boot it on a real machine
+To run it on real hardware, you can flash the bootloader on a USB using Linux:

+`sudo dd if=image/boot.bin of=/dev/[your usb] bs=4M status=progress`

+Then select the USB in the boot menu to boot raosxd.

 ## Source Code
 If you are interested in how this thing works, you can use my hex dump [tx](https://github.com/Flederossi/tx) or any other hex editor on the *boot.bin* file to view the code.